DrPouyaSaraei/BioSuite-NG/README.md

 physical DVH, each showing a different model's prediction, comparable side by side.

-## Known gaps

-1. The Fitting tab fits only `alpha` (1 parameter); a multi-parameter fit is possible but not yet built.
-2. Two TCP model options visible in the original BioSuite's UI -- "target/Poisson cumulative cure probability" and "compensated early reaction" -- are NOT implemented.
-Neither the 2012 paper (which documents exactly 5 models total) nor the original exercise sheet describes their formulas, so no attempt has been made to guess them;
-   implementing them needs a documented source.
-3. The TCP parameter bank's "Add from bank" dialog imports every record as a plain Marsden-model endpoint, even for the one record (P003, Wang et al. 2003) that reports sublethal-repair/protraction detail -- that detail is shown in the record's notes but not yet wired through to `tcp_lq_slr_dvh` at the bank-import step (the manual "Add new endpoint" -> LQ-SLR path IS fully wired; see Fixed bugs below).

 ## Design notes / deviations from the original paper

 - Root-finding uses `scipy.optimize.brentq`/`minimize_scalar` instead of